Current Literacy Rate in Pakistan 2019 (Updated)

-They have no vision to contribute to the society or country through education.
+They have no vision to contribute to society or country through education.
 It becomes a business.
 Parents invest in children to get Return of Invest later.

 8. No Check and Balance:

-The worst part of education system in Pakistan is that there is less or no check and balance on both govt. and private sectors.
+The worst part of the education system in Pakistan is that there is less or no check and balance on both govt. and private sectors.

 Several Govt. schools and colleges even have no subject teachers or if they might have as well they don’t come to teach and there is no one to ask why?